[This post was updated on Sept. 4, 2013.]

 After nearly 40 years of working in challenging environments around the world, Denning, 59, seems as clear-eyed and enthusiastic about his work as ever.
 Since May 2011, he has directed the Center on Globalization and Sustainable Development.
 The center’s mission is to use the expertise of the Earth Institute to support governments and development organizations in such areas as poverty, agriculture, public health and nutrition, infrastructure development, adaptation to climate change, and related scientific research – “anything that needed a multi-sector approach, which is the hallmark of the Earth Institute,” Denning said.

-To that end, the center has recently merged with another Earth Institute program, the Center for Global Health and Economic Development.
+To that end, the center merged with another Earth Institute program, the Center for Global Health and Economic Development.
 That center has been working with the Millennium Villages Project and national governments to broaden and improve health care, and to combat malnutrition and diseases often associated with extreme poverty, from malaria and HIV-AIDS to cardiovascular disease and diabetes.

 “Seeing the interface of health with agriculture, health with education, health with economic development, health with climate change, bringing this under one umbrella and having that group of people that we could interact with on a regular basis just really made a lot of sense,” Denning said.